obijywk/hunttracker/README.md

  * Your own new Slack app to configure and install in your workspace
  * A PostgreSQL database
  * A Javascript serving solution (I've successfully set this up with AWS Lambda and with Google App Engine)
- * A Google Cloud Platform service account for accessing the Google Drive and Calendar (for Google Meet creation) APIs
+ * A Google Cloud Platform service account for accessing the Google Drive and People APIs

 ## Environment variables